dougeby/IntuneDocs/intune/what-is-device-management.md

 # What is device management?

+A key task of any Administrator is to protect and secure an organization's resources and data.
+This task is device management.
 Users have many devices from which they open and share personal files, visit websites, and install apps and games.
 These same users are also employees and students, and want to use their devices to access work and school resources, such as email and OneNote. *Device management* enables organizations to protect and secure their resources and data.

 Using a device management provider, organization's can make sure that only authorized individuals and devices get access to proprietary information.
 Similarly, device users can feel at ease accessing work data from their phone, because they know that their device meets their organization's security requirements.
 As an organization, you might ask - **What should we use to protect our resources?**

-Microsoft Intune offers mobile device management (MDM) and mobile application management (MAM).
+This is where Microsoft Intune comes in.
+Intune offers mobile device management (MDM) and mobile application management (MAM).
 Some key tasks of any MDM or MAM solution are to:

 - Support a diverse mobile environment&mdash;manage iOS, Android, Windows, and macOS devices securely
 - Make sure devices and apps are compliant with your organization's security requirements